BDC Hamburger Icon

 Keep up with competitive salary rates.

 Money can often be a deciding factor in both hiring and retaining top talent.
-Staying up to date on market rates can allow you to offer competitive (yet fair) compensation for your employees.
+Staying up to date on market rates allows you to offer competitive (yet fair) compensation to your employees.
+Cartwright shared that her company offers an annual bonus program and long-term retention incentives for key executives.

 Conduct stay interviews.

-While exit interviews are commonplace and can give insight as to why someone has decided to leave your company, stay interviews can keep them from leaving in the first place.
-A stay interview is designed to help leaders understand why employees choose to stay with an organization and which areas can be improved.
+While exit interviews are commonplace and can give insight into why someone has decided to leave your company, stay interviews can help keep them from leaving in the first place.
+A stay interview is designed to help leaders understand why employees choose to stay with the organization and identify areas that can be improved.

 Revisit your benefits and perks.

 The perks that initially drew in your employees may not be the same ones they are seeking now.
 Revisit your benefits package every few years, considering your staff’s changing needs and any new perks that may be available.
-For example, younger employees without families may not need paid childcare, but it may be attractive to those same employees five years later if they choose to start a family.
+For example, younger employees without families may not need paid childcare, but it may become attractive to them five years later if they choose to start a family.

 Be flexible.